 2) The family’s expenses such as childcare or medical care have increased;

-b) If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing and Occupancy’s approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant’s request if the tenant timely reported an increase in income.
+b) If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing, Occupancy and Compliance’s approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant’s request if the tenant timely reported an increase in income.

 B. INCOME BASED RENT